UzL-ITS/cipherfix/README.md

 ## Paper

 For an extended description of the framework, please refer to our paper:
 - Jan Wichelmann, Anna Pätschke, Luca Wilke, and Thomas Eisenbarth.
 2023. **Cipherfix: Mitigating Ciphertext Side-Channel Attacks in Software**.
-To appear at 32nd USENIX Security Symposium (USENIX Security 2023). \[[arXiv](https://arxiv.org/abs/2210.13124)\]
+In 32nd USENIX Security Symposium (USENIX Security 2023). \[[paper and presentation](https://www.usenix.org/conference/usenixsecurity23/presentation/wichelmann)\]

 For more background and a description of ciphertext side-channel attacks see
 - Mengyuan Li, Luca Wilke, Jan Wichelmann, Thomas Eisenbarth, Radu Teodorescu and Yinqian Zhang.
 2022. **A Systematic Look at Ciphertext Side Channels on AMD SEV-SNP**.
 In 2022 IEEE Symposium on Security and Privacy (S&P '22). \[[DOI](https://doi.org/10.1109/SP46214.2022.9833768)\]